-People often come to Plumtopia looking for advice on how to get started reading P.G.
+People often come to Plumtopia for advice on how to get started reading P.G.
 Wodehouse, the Jeeves and Wooster series in particular.
-It’s a good question.

-The short answer, is that there is no single correct approach to reading Wodehouse –and if you ask the question in one of the many online Wodehouse forums, you’ll get at least a dozen answers.
-Picking up the first book you come across is often as good a starting point as any, and running across occasional spoilers shouldn’t dampen your enjoyment of Wodehouse’s writing.
+There’s is no single correct approach to reading Wodehouse — if you ask a dozen Wodehouse fans, you’ll get at least a dozen different answers.
+Picking up the first book you come across can be as good a starting point as any, and running across occasional spoilers shouldn’t dampen your enjoyment of Wodehouse’s writing.

-But the short answer isn’t particularly helpful if you’re looking for practical advice.
-This post, and the short series to follow, offers a guide to readers wanting to discover the joys of Jeeves and Wooster, Blandings, and the wider world of ‘hidden gems‘ that Wodehouse has to offer.
+But if you’re looking for more practical advice, this guide is the first in a series of pieces to help you discover the joys of Jeeves and Wooster, Blandings Castle, and the wider world of ‘hidden gems‘ that Wodehouse has to offer.

 Even Comrade Butt cast off his gloom for a space and immersed his whole being in scrambled eggs, only coming to the surface at intervals to grab another cup of tea.